 Between Kalamaja and the Old Town, lies Telliskivi Creative City – the epitome of gentrification that has occurred in Tallinn over recent years.
 The former industrial complex is now the hub of hip, artistic life in the Estonian capital with regular events, plenty of street art, more boutique shops and restaurants and a flea market every Saturday.

-Telliskivi is the perfect place to round out the first day of your Tallinn itinerary as there are a number of cool places to explore, lots of art to see and plenty of places to grab a drink or a bite to eat.
+Telliskivi is the perfect place to round out the first day as there are a number of cool places to explore, lots of art to see and plenty of places to grab a drink or a bite to eat.
 If you’re looking for a place for a drink, consider heading to the Purtse taproom, which serves beers from the Purtse brewery located in the east of the country.

 Or, if you’re looking for something a bit more unique, the nearby Nudist Winery has interesting local fruit wines and spritzes and the Junimperium Distillery & Bar distils its own gin and serves up plenty of cocktails.